Memo: The Antibiotics Hypothesis and New York City Spring 2020

 This belief is not supported by time-series data of various kinds, including 911 calls, ambulance dispatches, and ED visits and is contradicted by the orders given to paramedics (EMTs and FDNY) and cardiac arrest data.4 Insofar as medications go, there is better support for mass euthanasia of existing and admitted hospital patients than there is for sudden withdrawal of antibiotics as a driver of deaths.5

 I suspect there was a systematic transfer of care home residents into hospitals in early 2020, before and during the emergency period, but my efforts to test this hypothesis have been stymied.
-To the extent that hospital patients or nursing home facility residents were denied antibiotics or other care in the weeks or months preceding the pandemic declaration and their deaths either prolonged or digitally“pushed forward” the antibiotics hypothesis could make more sense with official daily time-series data.6
+To the extent that hospital patients or nursing home residents were denied antibiotics or other care in the weeks or months preceding the pandemic declaration, and their deaths either prolonged or digitally “pushed forward,” the Antibiotics Hypothesis could make sense.6

 My request to the NYC public hospital agency for daily or weekly doses of all antibiotics administered to all patients from 1/1/2017 - 12/31/2022 is three months overdue.